On This Page

 People with seasonal affective disorder may develop some of the limitations discussed below, but seldom develop all of them.
 Also, the degree of limitation will vary among individuals.
-Be aware that not all people with arthritis will need accommodations to perform their jobs and many others may only need a few accommodations.
+Be aware that not all people with SAD will need accommodations to perform their jobs and many others may only need a few accommodations.
 The following is only a sample of the possibilities available.
 Numerous other accommodation solutions may exist.

 Four basic light products are available to accommodate workers with SAD:

 - Light Boxes: These are rectangular light fixtures that have several fluorescent tubes that produce between 5,000 and 10,000 lux and come in many different sizes and styles.

 - Light Visors: These are head-mounted light sources that resembling tennis visors and are good choices for people who do not have sedentary jobs or need to be mobile during the day.

 - Sun Simulating Desk Lamps: These resemble typical office lamps.

 - Dawn Stimulators: These are devices that mimic natural sunrises by gradually brightening rooms over programmed periods of time.